 - requirement of portable oxygen

-Applicants for a disabled placard or plate in Nevada must complete the Nevada Disabled Persons License Plates and/or Placards Application along with his/her physician.
-First-time applicants are required to apply in person at a local DMV office and to bring their vehicle registration and proof of insurance.
+You must complete the Nevada Disabled Persons License Plates and/or Placards Application along with your physician.
+If you are a first-time applicant, you must apply in person at a local DMV office and bring your vehicle registration and proof of insurance.13

 14. Is driving without a license a crime in Nevada?